Maria Helen Alvarez: Criticism and controversy

 Alvarez was the subject of much criticism throughout her media career.
 Station employees felt she was too frugal in her spending for the Tulsa station, impacting them negatively.
 According to Harry Volkman, there was one woman in particular who "was angry when she heard [she] was leaving.
 She said 'If Helen Alvarez wouldn't spend so much money on her boyfriends and more on the talent, we might keep some good people in this town!'"

 In 1957, Alvarez sued her business partners for $10 million in a civil suit.
 She accused them of conspiring to defraud her.
 It was allegedly San Diego's "largest lawsuit" in a federal court.
 A year later the matter was settled out of court.

 Recognition

 Life Magazine profiled her and dubbed Alvarez "Helen of Tulsa".
 She also became known as "The Mother of Tulsa TV".
 She was also the first female CEO in TV and a millionaire by the time she was 29.

 Walt Disney

 During the construction of Disneyland, Walt Disney was low on money.
 He wanted to have a hotel built at the exit of Disneyland but did not have the funds to build one.
 Walt Disney reached out to his friend, Jack Wrather, to help him out and build a hotel.
 Jack Wrather and Alvarez were in a partnership, and the Wrather-Alvarez company built the Disneyland Hotel.
-After an acrimonious end of Wrather and Alvarez's business relationship, Jack Wrather bought out the Alvarzez shares of the Wrather-Alvarez company.
+After an acrimonious end of Wrather and Alvarez's business relationship, Jack Wrather bought out the Alvarez shares of the Wrather-Alvarez company.